ARMmbed/mbed-os-5-docs/docs/reference/TensorFlow.md

     mbed compile -m K66F -t GCC_ARM --flash --sterm
     ```
    <span class="notes">**Note**: The `mbed config root .` command is a non-standard method used by TensorFlow to initialize the project in the current directoy.
-The typical way for mbed projects to do this is with the use `mbed init`. </span>
+The typical way for mbed projects to do this is with the use of `mbed init`. </span>

     <!--need to explain what `config root .` and `deploy` do and why we need them - neither one is part of a standard workflow where you use Mbed CLI to import an application, so this is a special case-->
     <!--and why are we compiling here?
 We compile again two steps down, with the flash parameter-->